Amos 3 – The Logic of God’s Judgment

 Therefore I will punish you for all your iniquities.”

 a.
-Against the whole family which I brought up from the land of Egypt: Israel’s rejection and disregard of God was all the more inexcusable in light of God’s great deliverance.
+Against the whole family which I brought up from the land of Egypt: Israel’s rejection and disregard of God were all the more inexcusable in light of God’s great deliverance.
 When He brought Israel up from the land of Egypt, God proved His love and care for Israel; for God to speak against them shows He must have been sorely provoked.

 i.
 The central act of redemption in the Old Testament was Israel’s exodus from Egypt.
 All through the Old Testament, God called Israel to look back and remember Him as the one who freed them from Egypt.
 The central act of redemption in the New Testament – and in God’s whole plan of redemption – is the work of Jesus on the cross.
 In the same way, we are called to constantly look back and remember what Jesus did on the cross and to live in light of that great fact.